-Vivo V15 Pro, the successor to the almost perfect Vivo V11 Pro, with its famed 32 MP selfie camera and a triple camera on the back came to us for a review and we tested it out end-to-end for a month.
+Vivo V15 Pro, the successor to the almost perfect Vivo V11 Pro, with its famed 32 MP selfie camera and a triple camera on the back, came to us for a review, and we tested it out end-to-end for a month.
 Priced at INR 28999, the phone has the potential to disrupt the mid-range market with the Snapdragon 675 processor and its flagship lens.
 How far does the performance back-up the specs on paper?
 Would it be worth your money?
 We took the phone to Australia on a road trip.
-The land down under tested it on harsh conditions and made for an amazing place to test out the lenses.
+The land down under-tested it on harsh conditions and made for a fantastic place to test out the lenses.
 Let us discuss this in detail.

 Vivo V15 Pro Review

 Design & Display

 Hands-down worth the hype with a fancy gradient back and a slim, easy to hold thickness, the phone comes in two colors – Topaz Blue and Coral Red.
-Although a bit heavy on paper, with the time you will easily get used to it.
+Although a bit heavy on paper, with the time, you will quickly get used to it.
 The phone ships with a case thankfully as the back is quite slippery.
-You definitely need long(er) fingers to use it single-handedly.
+You need long(er) fingers to use it single-handedly.